Clive Stafford Smith: Background

-Law career in US
+Law career in the United States

 Stafford Smith worked for the Southern Prisoners' Defense Committee, based in Atlanta, now known as the Southern Center for Human Rights, and on other campaigns to help convicted defendants sentenced to capital punishment.
 He was featured in Fourteen Days in May (1987), a documentary showing the fortnight prior to the execution of Edward Earl Johnson in Mississippi State Penitentiary.
 It was aired on the BBC.
 Stafford Smith had acted as Johnson's attorney and was seen trying to halt the execution.
 In a follow-up documentary, Stafford Smith conducted his own investigation into the murder case for which Johnson had been executed.

 In 1993, he helped set up a new justice center for prisoner advocacy in New Orleans.
 Formerly named the Louisiana Crisis Assistance Center, it is now known as the Louisiana Capital Assistance Center (LCAC).
 He represented the paedophile Ricky Langley, who was convicted of murder and sentenced to death.
 The jurors accepted that the accused was suffering from mental illness, but condemned Langley to capital punishment.
 The conviction was reversed, and Stafford Smith facilitated a meeting where Ricky apologised to the mother of his victim, Jeremy Guillory.
 Lorilei Guillory asked the DA to drop the death penalty, which he denied.
 She testified that Ricky should be in a mental hospital rather than prison, saying "I think he is mentally ill."

 In 2002, Stafford Smith became a founding board member of the Gulf Region Advocacy Center, a non-profit law office based in Houston, Texas.
 It was designed to bring his legal methods developed at LCAC into the "capital of capital punishment", as Texas had the highest number of executions in the United States.